Bizarrap

-Gonzalo Julián Conde (born 29 August 1998), known professionally as Bizarrap, is an Argentine DJ and record producer.
-He specializes in EDM, Latin trap and rap.
-He is known for his Bzrp Music Sessions, a series of independent tracks which he records with a wide variety of artists.
-He was nominated for a Latin Grammy Award for Best Producer in 2021.
+Gonzalo Julián Conde (born August 29, 1998), known professionally as Bizarrap or BZRP, is an Argentine record producer, songwriter and DJ.
+He specializes in EDM, Latin trap and Latin hip hop.
+He is known for his BZRP Music Sessions, a series of independent tracks which he records with a wide variety of artists.
+He was nominated for a Latin Grammy Award for Producer of the Year in 2021 and 2023.

-Early years
+Early life

-Gonzalo was born on 29 August 1998 in Ramos Mejía, Argentina.
+Conde was born on August 29, 1998 in Ramos Mejía, Argentina.
 He was interested in music from a young age, and had an interest in electronic music and DJs, rather than singing.
 His main influences were Skrillex, David Guetta, and Martin Garrix.
-At the age of 14 he began studying music theory, enrolled in piano classes, and began to produce his first songs.
+At the age of 14, Conde began studying music theory, enrolled in piano classes, and began to produce his first songs.

 Career

-His career started in 2017 with the "Combos Locos" that he put together with highlights from local freestyle battles.
+Conde's career started in 2017 with the "Combos Locos" that he put together with highlights from local freestyle battles.
 That environment led him to become friends with figures like Lit Killah, Kodigo, Ecko, with whom he began remixing in parallel.
 His first hit came from Duki and the BZRP version of "No Vendo Trap".
 From there, other artists opened their doors for him to remix their songs, including Dani, Ecko, Paulo Londra and Khea.
 The first Freestyle Session was released on 17 November 2018 and starred Kodigo.
-Little by little, other referents such as Sony and Acru joined in, and by the following February the Music Sessions arrived with Bhavi as inaugurator.
+Little by little, other referents such as G Sony and Acru joined in, and by the following February the Music Sessions arrived with Bhavi as inaugurator.
+Through 2019 he continued collaborating with various artists for his sessions, including both Argentine like Nicki Nicole and Trueno, and from other countries of Latin America such as Mexican rapper Alemán and Chilean singer Polimá Westcoast.

+In 2020, Conde collaborated with Argentine singer Nathy Peluso for the session 36.
+The song was a commercial success peaking at number 4 and 121 at the Argentina Hot 100 and Billboard Global 200 charts, respectively, being his first song to appear in an American chart.
+Additionally, it was certified platinum in Spain.
 In December 2020, Bizarrap became the most listened-to Argentine artist and producer in the world with more than 11 million monthly listeners on Spotify, entering the 300 most listened to artists in the world.